 - Have a right heart catheterization (RHC) performed during Screening Visit 1.
 (A previous RHC obtained within 12 months prior to the start of Screening Visit 1 is acceptable for determining eligibility, even if done without oxygen or vasodilator challenge, and a repeat RHC is not required.)
 The following parameters must be documented for eligibility:

-- PVR greater than or equal to 4 Wood units
+- Pulmonary vascular resistance (PVR) greater than or equal to 4 Wood units

-- A pulmonary artery wedge pressure (PAWP) or left ventricular end-diastolic pressure (LVEDP) of less than or equal to 15 mmHg
+- A pulmonary artery wedge pressure (PAWP) or left ventricular end-diastolic pressure (LVEDP) of less than or equal to 15 millimeters of mercury (mmHg)

-- A PAPm of greater than or equal to 30 mmHg
+- A Pulmonary artery pressure mean (PAPm) of greater than or equal to 30 mmHg

-- .
-In the opinion of the Investigator, the subject can communicate effectively with study personnel and is considered reliable, willing, and likely to be cooperative with protocol requirements, including attending all study visits.
+- In the opinion of the Investigator, the participant can communicate effectively with study personnel and is considered reliable, willing, and likely to be cooperative with protocol requirements, including attending all study visits.

 You CAN'T join if...